poc1673/DataCleaningProject/Codebook.md

 ## Measurements

-The names below correspond to the mean of each measurement type based on the activity and the individual:
+The features which were extracted and formatted in this data set follow the same naming conventions discussed in features_info.txt.
+Each column contains the average value for each measurement based on the user and the activity there were pursuing.
+The averages concerned the mean and standard deviations for measurements discussed in features_info.txt.

 tBodyAccmeanX